 Do You Need a Backpacking Chair?

 For years, we've felt pretty content using rocks, logs, and trees as backcountry resting sites.
 For car camping, we've found cheap folding chairs, bouldering pads, and coolers to do the job.
 Right?
-But like rolling up your puffy jacket to use a pillow, nothing really replaces the comfort of the real thing.
-It'll be up to you to decide if you can justify the weight or price of another "luxury" item, but after weeks of testing, we now happily tote along an extra pound for a significantly more comfortable trip, whether we're heading out for a few hours or a few days.
+But like rolling up your puffy jacket to use a pillow, nothing replaces the comfort of the real thing.
+It'll be up to you to decide if you can justify the weight or price of another "luxury" item, but after weeks of testing we now happily tote along an extra pound for a significantly more comfortable trip, whether we're heading out for a few hours or a few days.

-After weeks of testing, we were able to pick four metrics to measure each product by: comfort, packing size, durability, and versatility.
+After weeks of testing, we were able to pick four metrics to measure each product by comfort, packing size, durability, and versatility.
 We've assigned all four metrics varying degrees of importance, but depending on what you're looking for, these may not exactly match your priorities.
-If you're reading this review because you're looking for a portable camp chair, weight may be less important than versatility.
+If you're reading this review because you're looking for a portable camp chair, weight may be less critical than versatility.
 If you're heading out on a months-long thru-hike, however, we bet you'll be compromising comfort for ounces.
-We tested each chair on a variety of surfaces to bring you comprehensive test results, but if you plan on sitting mostly on your patio, the chair's ability to balance on uneven surfaces might be less important.
+We tested each chair on a variety of surfaces to bring you comprehensive test results, but if you plan on sitting mostly on your patio, the chair's ability to balance on uneven surfaces might be less critical.
 As always, we've attempted to bring you the most objective data, but every user is different.
 If you're reading this knowing that you won't be carrying any chair for miles at a time, you may also want to check out our Camping Chairs Review which also includes some full-size chairs perfect for tailgating and car camping.
 If you still think this is the right review, keep reading as we explain the two different categories of chairs we included in our testing.

 Types of Chairs

 For this review, we included chairs of two different categories which we've dubbed "taco style" and "tent style."
 The four taco style chairs in this review are perhaps easily recognized as variations of the classic Crazy Creek Original Chair.
-These products have a very simple design: a folding, L-shaped piece of fabric with internal support beams in which you to lean back and use your own oppositional forces to create a backrest.
+These products have a straightforward design: a folding, L-shaped piece of fabric with internal support beams in which you to lean back and use your oppositional forces to create a backrest.
 Taco style chairs sit directly on the ground and are generally light, require no setup, and are especially great for concerts where seats off the ground are not allowed.
 These chairs require some level of muscle engagement to use and are therefore not as stable as chairs with legs.

 Uses and Versatility